 The proposed development will occur above a slope overlooking the eastern portion of San Elijo Lagoon.
-Construction of the proposed horse barn and fencing will be visible from numerous trails located throughout the eastern side of the lagoon, and will be visible from Interstate 5 and Manchester Avenue in Encinitas both of which are designated view corridors in the certified City of Encinitas LCP.
-As noted above, when the original subdivision creating the project site was approved by the Commission, a deed restriction was placed on the property prohibiting grading or erection of any structures on or within the open space easement.
-These restrictions were placed on the site in order to protect the sensitive resources of the lagoon reserve, and to preserve the scenic quality of the lagoon viewshed.
+Construction of the proposed horse barn and fencing surrounding the barn and riding arena will be visible from numerous trails located throughout the eastern side of the lagoon, and will be visible from Interstate 5 and Manchester Avenue in Encinitas both of which are designated view corridors in the certified City of Encinitas LCP.
 In addition, the site is located within the County of San Diego's Coastal Resource Protection (CRP) overlay, which evokes the County's Scenic Area regulations.
 Section 5210 of these regulations states: